-In Fig. 2, we show the trie constructed for the variable sequences given in the third column of Table I. In such a trie, special attention should be paid to all the leaf nodes each labeled with \$, representing a conjunction (or a subset of conjunctions), which can be satisfied under the truth assignment represented by the corresponding main path.
-For example, the subset $\{D_1, D_3, D_5\}$ associated with v_7 is satisfiable under the truth assignment represented by the path from v_0 to v_7 .
+In Fig. 2, we show the trie constructed for the variable sequences given in the third column of Table 1.
+In such a trie, special attention should be paid to all the leaf nodes each labeled with \$, representing a conjunction (or a subset of conjunctions), which can be satisfied under the truth assignment represented by the corresponding main path.
+For example, the subset $\{D_1, D_3, D_5\}$ associated with $v_7$ is satisfiable under the truth assignment represented by the path from $v_0$ to $v_7$ .
 Such a path is also called a tree path.

-The main advantage of tries is to cluster common parts of variable sequences together to avoid possible repeated checking.
-Then, if variable sequences are sorted according to their appearance frequencies, more variables will be clustered.
+The advantage of tries is to cluster common parts of variable sequences together to avoid possible repeated checking.
+(Then, this is the main reason why we sort variable sequences according to their appearance frequencies.)
 More importantly, this idea can also be applied to the variable subsequences (as will be seen later), over which some dynamical tries can be recursively constructed, leading to a polynomial-time algorithm for solving the problem.

 Each node v in the trie stands for a variable c, referred to as the label of v and denodeted as l(v) = c; and each edge e is referred to as a tree edge, labeled with a set of integers representing all the variable sequences going through e, denoted as s(e).
-For example, $s(v_0, v_1) = \{1, 2, 3, 4, 5, 6\}$.
-It is because all the variable sequences given in Table I need to pass through this edge to reach their respective leaf nodes.
+For example, $s(v_0, v_1) = \{1, 2, 3, 4, 5, 6\}$ .
+It is because all the variable sequences given in Table 1 need to pass through this edge to reach their respective leaf nodes.
 In the same way, you can check all the other labels associated with tree edges.